2016 United States presidential election in Colorado: Republican conventions

 Marco Rubio and Ben Carson had dropped out of the race by the time the conventions were held, though they were still running during the March 1 caucuses.

 Green Party convention

 On April 3, the Green Party of Colorado held a presidential nominating convention in Centennial, Colorado, for registered Green voters.

 On April 4, the Green Party of Colorado announced that Jill Stein had won the convention and received all 5 delegates.

 General election

 Polling

 Throughout the race, Clinton lead in almost every poll in margins varying between 1 and 11 points, with a few polls showing a tie or a Trump lead.
 One of the last polls showed a tie between Clinton and Trump, but the last poll showed Clinton leading Trump 50% to 45%, which was very accurate compared to the results.
 The average of the last three polls showed Clinton leading Trump 44% to 41%.

 Predictions

-Statewide results
+Results

 Voter turnout for the 2016 United States presidential election in Colorado was 72.4%.